 5. The Homeless Program funds that require a Discharge Policy for Homeless Prevention are received and administered by the State of Iowa.
 A majority of the public agencies in Ames/Story County fall into this category.
-The State's strategy is a three-part strategy, as outlined in the State of Iowa's Chronic Homelessness Plan.
+The State's strategy is a three-part strategy, as outlined in the State of Iowa's Chronic Homelessness Plan and the 2011 Balance of Continuum of Care Application.
+The 2011 Balance of Continuum of Care Application has been completed and submitted.